Simon’s move gives him independence and helps him connect with his community

 Social housing tenant Susan says she enjoys being part of the tight-knit community in the 18-unit seniors’ complex at Yeppoon.

 “Everyone looks after everyone else.
-When someone has to go away, we step up to look after their cat or garden.
+When someone goes away, we step up to look after their cat or garden.

-“If a neighbour hasn’t been seen in a while, we knock on their door and check to see if they’re okay.”
+“If a neighbour hasn’t been seen in a while, we check to see if they’re okay.”

 Susan is more than happy to share her gardening tips and be a helping hand around the complex.
 “My neighbours refer to me as the garden guru.
 They come over if they have any questions or need some advice,” she said.